arielm/chronotext-gtest/README.md

 ./build-android.sh
 ./build-emscripten.sh
 ```
-This will build static libs for the relevant *targets*, and package everything as follows:
+This will build static libs for the relevant platforms, and package everything as follows:
 ```
 |--include
 |  |--gtest